Three Perspectives: Taking Climate Action on Campus

 - Leverage Town-Gown Collaboration for Impact: Universities should play an active role in their community’s decarbonization efforts and overall policies to reduce greenhouse gas emissions to extend the impact of both through a symbiotic relationship.

-- Utilize Experiential Learning to Ground Ideas in Reality: Giving students experiential learning opportunities, such as providing energy modeling for local landlords, or developing sustainable policies for local NGO(s) can help reinforce these ideas and drive positive impact in the community.
+- Utilize Experiential Learning to Ground Ideas in Reality: Giving students experiential learning opportunities, such as providing energy modelling for local landlords, or developing sustainable policies for local NGO(s) can help reinforce these ideas and drive positive impact in the community.

 The growth in awareness, interest and knowledge in the climate crisis and the engagement of universities, students and communities on these issues brings hope to a challenging time.
 The pandemic has raised awareness of the relationships between public health, climate, social justice and the built environment.
 With heightened awareness of both the climate crisis and the interconnected nature of our lives we have an opportunity to work together to continue the positive culture shift around sustainability, resiliency and adaptation.